harmonicradius/Azure-Functions-Python-HTTP-Example/README.md

 ![Azure Functions + Python HTTP](http://mediarealm.com.au/wp-content/uploads/2016/05/Azure-Functions-Python-HTTP.png)

-# Azure Functions + Python HTTP Example Code With Requests
+# HomeRun Checker Azure Function + Python HTTP Example Code With Requests
 *Example code for Azure Functions (written in Python).*

 This example code is designed to demonstrate how to use Azure Functions with Python for HTTP Triggers.
 It demonstrates: